 Nike free trainer 5.0 v6 available on all standard sizes you can check on store also for complete detail.

-There are 4 different standard colour options with the primary colours being blue, red, white and black.
-As I said above my red pair isn’t exactly what I anticipated, and this might apply to other colours.
+There are 4 different standard color options with the primary colors being blue, red, white, and black.
+As I said above my red pair isn’t exactly what I anticipated, and this might apply to other colors.

 Nike free trainer 5.0 v6 Quality